West Tennessee, a 21-county area home to roughly 1.56 million people over 10,650 squre miles, is home to

-Outside of these two SSPs, which happen to be in the far southwestern extreme of West Tennessee, there’s essentially nothing good for drug users in terms of treatment programs, syringe access, or softer drug policies.
-I live about 125 miles from Memphis and 145 miles from Nashville — both are roughly two-and-a-half hour drives.
+Outside of these three SSPs, which happen to be in the far southwestern extreme of West Tennessee, there’s essentially nothing good for drug users in terms of treatment programs, syringe access, or softer drug policies.
+I live in Martin, which is about 125 miles from Memphis and 145 miles from Nashville* — both are roughly two-and-a-half hour drives.
 No matter where you are in Northwest Tennessee, you’re at least, give or take a few minutes, an hour-and-a-half’s drive from your starting location to Memphis or Nashville.

 It’s like this — if you aren’t already in Nashville or Memphis, you’re probably not participating in any of Tennessee’s recognized Syringe Services Programs.
 Even people inside those cities sometimes find it difficult to visit the physical locations where services are provided to participants; in other words, both Nashville and Memphis are all but havens for syringe access.